Bhargavi Nilayam: Soundtrack

 The film had a successful and acclaimed soundtrack composed by M. S. Baburaj which is regarded as the noted composer's master piece.
 The lyrics are penned by noted poet P. Bhaskaran.
 The soundtrack consists of seven songs, mostly based on Hindustani.
 Baburaj took inspiration from popular Bollywood songs while composing "Thamasamenthe Varuvan" (from "Mere Mehboob Tujhe" and also perhaps from "Humse Aaya Na Gaya") and "Vasantha Panchami" (from "Chaudhwin Ka Chand").

 The soundtrack received immense critical praise for the high quality instrumentation and was one of the biggest audio hits of all time.
 The song "Thamasamenthe Varuvan" was selected by Naushad Ali as one of the few of his favourite songs when he visited Baburaj Music Academy in 1988.
 "Thamasamenthe Varuvan" is also regarded as one of the most loved songs in Malayalam music history.
 It was voted the "Best Song in Malayalam" by Malayala Manorama in a special issue published as part of 50th anniversary of formation of Kerala state.

 Box office

 The film was highest grossing Malayalam film at that time and a commercial success.

 Remake

-A remake of the film titled Neelavelicham directed by Aashiq Abu is set to hit theatres in April 2023.
+A remake of the film titled Neelavelicham directed by Aashiq Abu released in April 2023.